Waldegg Castle: House of Besenval: The rise of a family

 Waldegg Castle in the early 18th century with the original baroque gardens with the obelisks, by Emanuel Büchel.

 The family Besenval was originally from Torgnon in the Aosta Valley.
-They had risen socially in the service of King Louis XIV and had received a title of baron (Reichsfreiherren) of the Holy Roman Empire from Emperor Leopold I in 1695.
-Furthermore, already in February 1655, Martin von Besenval (1600–1660), Johann Viktor P. Joseph's father, was ennobled by King Louis XIV and raised to the knighthood in 1658 in gratitude for his merit for the French crown.
-And on 11 August 1726, King Louis XV erected the von Besenval's possession of Brunstatt in the Alsace into a French barony.
-The climax of the family's ennoblement was the elevation of Martin Louis de Besenval (1780–1853) to the rank of a comte by King Charles X on 18 March 1830.
-The letters of nobility also applied to the descendants.
-Some members of the family also adopted the French spelling of the family name, de Besenval.
+They had risen socially in the service of King Louis XIV and had received a title of baron (Reichsfreiherr) of the Holy Roman Empire from Emperor Leopold I in 1695.
+Furthermore, already in February 1655, Martin von Besenval (1600–1660), Johann Viktor P. Joseph's father, was ennobled by King Louis XIV and raised to knighthood in 1658 in gratitude for his merit for the French Crown.
+And on 11 August 1726, King Louis XV elevated the von Besenval family's possession of Brunstatt in the Alsace to a French barony.
+The culmination of the family's ennoblement was the elevation of Martin Louis de Besenval (1780–1853) to the rank of comte by King Charles X on 18 March 1830.
+The letters of nobility extended to his descendants.
+Some members of the family also adopted the French spelling of the name, de Besenval.

-However, the Besenvals' loyalty to the French crown was also financially rewarded.
-The quote from the French ambassador in Solothurn from 1709 is legendary:
+However, the Besenvals' loyalty to the French Crown was also rewarded financially, as reflected in a remark by the French ambassador in Solothurn in 1709 that later became legendary:

-"If the king could buy a man like Besenval in every canton, France could count on the [Swiss] Confederation as on its own kingdom."
+"Were the king able to buy a man such as Besenval in every canton, France might reckon upon the [Swiss] Confederation as upon its own kingdom."